 In antique shops, I also found this inverted hand in metal.

-Recommend you read following travel blog on Sharjah.
+Recommend you read the following travel blogs.